 How you gonna have a dream come true

-“Happy Talk” is a show-tune taken from the 1949 musical “South Pacific” (created by Rodgers and Hammerstein) that tells the stories of a group of American naval soldiers who are posted in the South Pacific islands.
-The song is performed by Bloody Mary, who sings it to the American lieutenant Joe Cable about having a happy life, after the American starts to have a romance with her daughter, Liat.
+“Happy Talk” is a show-tune taken from the 1949 musical “South Pacific” (created by Rodgers and Hammerstein, who had already had a record of hit Broadway musical things to “Oklahoma!” and “Carousel”) that tells the stories of a group of American naval soldiers who are posted in the South Pacific islands during the Second World War.
+The song is performed by a character who is called Bloody Mary, who sings it to the American lieutenant Joe Cable about having a happy life, after the American starts to have a romance with her daughter, Liat.

-It is not what you would expect as a debut solo single from the unhinged ex-bassist now lead guitarist with one of the original UK punk bands, The Damned.
+It is not what you would expect as a debut solo single from the unhinged ex-bassist now lead guitarist with one of the three core original UK punk bands, The Damned – yeah, the ones that are always forgotten as people keep blathering on about The Sex Pistols and The Clash.

-So, as a result of his solo success, the good Captain was kicked out of the band (or, according to some, decided to leave as it was felt it was best for the band) that he had loved and dedicated his life to, and embarked upon a short lived career as a mainstream pop-star.
-It was a glorious sight to see Cap brining his Tiswas brand of anarchy to the masses who genuinely seemed happy to see this affable buffoon enjoy his five minutes of fame.
+So, as a result of his solo success, the good Captain was kicked out of the band (or, according to some, decided to leave as it was felt it was best for the band not much chance of really getting to the bottom of this mystery as I’m pretty certain that everybody is likely to remember it slightly differently) that he had loved and dedicated his life to, and embarked upon a short lived career as a mainstream pop-star.
+It was a glorious sight to see Cap bringing his Tiswas brand of child-friendly anarchy to the masses who actually genuinely seemed happy to see this affable buffoon enjoy his five minutes of fame.

 The Damned, minus the Cap, went onto would be their most successful commercial time following the release of the goth directed album “Phantasmagoria”, featuring the hit singles “Grimly Fiendsih”, “The Shadow of Love” and “Is It A Dream?”.
-Their commercial high point was “Eloise” which was the first single of the following album, “Anything”, which failed to hit the same level of commercial success as “Phantasmagoria”.
+Their commercial high point would be a cover version of “Eloise” which was the first single to be taken off the following album, “Anything”, which sadly failed to hit the same level of commercial success as “Phantasmagoria”.
+Life likes to give with one hand and then kick you in the balls with another – apologies for messing up my metaphors there.

-Whilst things seemed to be looking good for The Damned, life was slowly heading the opposite way for Captain Sensible.
+Whilst things seemed to be looking good for The Damned after a long period of being overlooked as punk’s “almost men”, life was slowly heading the opposite way for dear old relaibly loony Captain Sensible.
 He managed to maintain his status as a loopy pop star for a short time: behold the loopy joy of his follow-up single that took a friendly swipe at fellow pop-wonder and equal ex-punk rocker Adam Ant.

 This is “Wot”:

-Hopefully you will have noticed the contribution of another set of unique and interesting female backing vocalists, as previously discussed when I wrote a blog post about Paul Young’s Christmas epic “Love of The Common People”.
-Paul has his Fabulously Wealthy Tarts.
+Hopefully you will have noticed the contribution of another set of unique and interesting female backing vocalists, as previously discussed when I wrote a blog post about Paul Young’s Christmas epic of love redeeming the poor and huddles masses (thanks to the planet raping conglomerate corperations), “Love of The Common People”.
+Paul had his Fabulously Wealthy Tarts.
 Cap had his Dolly Mixtures.

-This moments of the Sensible madness always brought joy to my life, even when reading the lyrics made it clear that the subject matter of the song was in no way a laughing matter.
+These moments of pure unadulterated Sensible madness always brought joy to my life, even when reading the lyrics made it clear that the subject matter of the song was in no way a laughing matter.
+Her’s more lyrics to “Happy Talk” that were not written by Cap – so I’m not entirely sure why I’m bleeding well posting them – or is that the punk thing to do?

 Talk about the moon floating in the sky